Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/rescue_mode/guide.en-gb.md

 mount /dev/md127 /mnt/
 ```

-For the second example the `mount` command would be as follows:
+Command to enter for the second example:

 ```bash
 mount /dev/md3 /mnt/
 ```

 > [!warning]
-> The examples above are merely meant to illustrate a typical server configuration.
+> The examples above are merely meant to illustrate the necessary steps for a basic server configuration.
 The information in the output table depends on your server's hardware and its partition scheme.
+For more information, consult the documentation of your operating system.
 >
-> If you require professional assistance, you can find more information in the [Go further](#gofurther) section of this guide.
+> If you require professional assistance with server administration, consider the details in the [Go further](#gofurther) section of this guide.

-To see more details about the server's disks and partitions, enter:
+To see more technical information about the server's disks and partitions, enter:

 ```bash
 fdisk -l
 ```

-Some tasks require that disks or partitions are detached.
+Some tasks may require that disks or partitions are detached.
 To do this, use the unmount command:

 ```bash
 umount /mnt